Making a Perfect Soup Starter

-We can thank Suzi K. for this week’s Soup Starter:
+Thank you Suzi K. for this tasty Soup Starter!

 “Clean and roughly chop green tomatoes, peppers, onions, poblano chiles (hatch chiles if you have access), along with whatever else you may choose (this is the fun part!
 Throw your favorite veggies in there!)